angular/angular/aio/content/guide/http.md

   header="app/http-interceptors/logging-interceptor.ts)">
 </code-example>

-The RxJS `tap` operator captures whether the request succeed or failed.
+The RxJS `tap` operator captures whether the request succeeded or failed.
 The RxJS `finalize` operator is called when the response observable either errors or completes (which it must), and reports the outcome to the `MessageService`.